Father's Day bank massacre

-The Father's Day Bank Massacre was a bank robbery and shooting that took place on Sunday, June 16, 1991, at the United Bank Tower (now the Wells Fargo Center) in Denver, Colorado.
+The Father's Day bank massacre was a bank robbery and shooting that took place on Sunday, June 16, 1991, at the United Bank Tower (now the Wells Fargo Center) in Denver, Colorado, United States.
 The perpetrator killed four unarmed bank guards and held up six tellers in the bank's cash vault.
 An estimated $200,000 was stolen from the bank.
 Nearly three weeks later, on July 4, 1991, authorities arrested retired police officer James W. King for the crime.
 The subsequent trial was broadcast nationally on Court TV.
 After days of deliberation, the jury acquitted King.
 None of the stolen money was ever found.
 The crime remains unsolved and is considered a cold case.

 Timeline of bank heist

 Bank entry and murder of guards

-The United Bank Tower had previously allowed its guards to be armed, but had changed their policy less than a year before the robbery, requiring the guards to be unarmed.
+The United Bank Tower had previously allowed its guards to be armed, but decided to change its policy less than a year before the robbery, requiring the guards to be unarmed.

 At approximately 4 a.m on Sunday, June 16, 1991 – Father's Day – an alarm went off in a basement storage room at the United Bank Tower.
 Records showed a guard in the control center turned off the alarm and took no further action.
 It is unknown if this incident had anything to do with the upcoming robbery.

 At 9:14 a.m., a man identifying himself as Robert Bardwell, a vice president at the bank, asked for entry into the bank through a side freight elevator.
 He called the bank's guard room using a street-level security phone.
 Guard William McCullum Jr. responded by riding the elevator up from the guard room.
 When the elevator doors opened, the gunman forced McCullum to ride to the subbasement area of the bank.
 There, the gunman killed McCullum, hid his body in a storage room, and took his electric pass card.
 The killer made his way through the bank tunnels and up one floor to the bank's basement-level area, which housed the vault and guard station.

 During the journey, the intruder set off an alarm at 9:20 a.m. when entering a stairwell.
 The intruder made his way into the vault area and first entered the guard room.
 There, the gunman forced two guards, Phillip Mankoff and Scott McCarthy, into a battery room, where both men were shot and killed.
 Investigators believed a third guard, Todd Wilson, returned to the area during or immediately after the shooting.
 Upon his return, Wilson was shot several feet away from the battery room where Mankoff and McCarthy lay.
 Upon investigation, police determined the shooter fired eighteen shots during the killing spree, hitting his victims with all except one of them.
 None of the four murdered bank guards were armed.

 Before leaving the guard room and entering the vault area, the intruder removed and tampered with evidence so as to eliminate any trace of his identity.
 The perpetrator seized ten videotapes, bank keys, a two-way radio, and pages of the guard logbook.